Coral Reefs | Conservation| Community

 Read the article

-Since then, he has taken on roles in coral restoration leadership, project management, science communication, and program development.
-At Penn State, he has been a key contributor to the Summer Bridge Planning Committee, shaping a program that supports underrepresented students transitioning into doctoral research.
+Since then, he has taken on roles in virtual mentorship meeting with NGO interns and students in addition to collaboration with various science communication platforms.
+At Penn State, he has been a key contributor to the NSF-Summer Bridge Planning Committee, shaping a program that supports underrepresented students transitioning into doctoral research.

 Colin’s work extends beyond academia.
 Through videos, blogs, social media, and public-facing science communication, he shares both his research and his experiences as a Black marine scientist, offering visibility and representation for future generations.